Exercising the right to petition the Chamber of Deputies

 Who is concerned

-The Parliamentary Administration is authorised to check the identity of the initiator(s) of the petition in the National Register of Natural Persons.
+The Chamber of Deputies is authorised to verify the identity of the signatories and the age requirement in the RNPP.

 How to proceed